markeeo/bestofhackernews_public/README.md

 # Overview

-BestOfHackerNews is a Rest service that retrieves up to 200  of the best HackerNews stories in JSON format.
+BestOfHackerNews is a REST service that retrieves up to 200  of the best HackerNews stories in JSON format.

 The 200 story limitiation matches the maximum available from the HackerNews https://hacker-news.firebaseio.com/v0/beststories.json enpoint